make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Euler angles

-- Euler angles are a sequence of three separate rotations which produce the desired rotation when applied in succession.
+- Euler angles are a sequence of three separate rotations.
+- When you put them all together, you get the desired rotation.
-- Euler angles are fairly intuitive especially in aviation where they correspond to the heading, pitch, and bank angles of an aircraft.
+- They are fairly intuitive
+  especially in aviation
+  where they correspond directly to the heading, pitch, and bank angles of an aircraft.
-- Unfortunately, in certain configurations, the mapping is not unique and there is a troublesome singularity.
+- Unfortunately there is a singularity in the equations when 2 of the 3 axes become parallel.
-- Another problem with Euler angles is that they are difficult to use for interpolation when you want a smooth transition like we do.
+- The other problem with Euler angles is that they are difficult to interpolate when you need a smooth transition.
+- So they are not a good choice for us.

 # Unit quaternions